Legal Foundations of Liens in Massachusetts

 Key Insights

-• A judgment lien can attach to real estate or personal property, which may impact one’s home if unresolved.
+- A judgment lien can attach to real estate or personal property, and an unresolved one may reach your home.

-• In Massachusetts, the general law allows for placing liens on a house for unpaid debts to make sure a legitimate claim exists.
+- Massachusetts general law allows liens on a house for unpaid debts, so long as a legitimate claim exists.

-• Before placing a lien, it’s crucial to understand if your property is subject to equitable or statutory liens.
+- Before placing a lien, find out whether your property is subject to equitable or statutory liens.

-• If facing bankruptcy and property liens, know the limitations and regulations that apply.
+- Anyone facing bankruptcy alongside property liens should learn the limitations and regulations that apply.

-• Conducting a lien search in Massachusetts can uncover existing liens or identify builder-related issues.
+- A lien search in Massachusetts can uncover existing liens or surface builder-related issues.

-• Foreclosure and liens in Massachusetts might affect professional licenses, loans, and selling property.
+- Foreclosure and liens in Massachusetts can touch loans, professional standing, and your ability to sell a property.

-• Recorded liens can influence a bank’s decision, potentially affecting loan approvals and creating obstacles.
+- Recorded liens can sway a bank’s decision, complicating loan approvals and creating obstacles.

-• Check the history of property taxes; failure to pay could result in a Massachusetts property tax lien.
+- Check the property tax history, since failure to pay can end in a Massachusetts property tax lien.

 These details apply to the entire state of Massachusetts, including cities like Springfield, Amherst, Greenfield, Huntington, and Hadley, as well as their surrounding areas.
 If you require extra assistance or have particular inquiries, please contact us at (413) 331-6060.
 Please see our website, Naples Home Buyers, for more information and complete descriptions of our services.